Azelliott/meta-book/README.md

 * Use of VirtualDom for large data sets
 * Clipboard functionality

-Same skeleton can be used for any CRUD application like inventory or notes.
+Same skeleton can potentially be used for any CRUD application like inventory or notes, provided you change HTML form and table column names.

 ## Technologies used